-- To receive a further report summarising the results of that consultation exercise and feedback received prior to any decision being made in relation to the proposals. - 4.9 The Cabinet report on the future service delivery model for the Council's Residential Care Homes and Day Care Services was reviewed by the Overview and Scrutiny Committee on 13th December 2018, prior to the start of the public consultation in January 2019. - 4.10 Overview and Scrutiny Committee supported the decision to consult on the future service delivery model for the Council's Residential Care Homes and Day Care Services but requested that it be given the opportunity to pre-scrutinise the results of consultation prior to Cabinet's consideration. - 4.11 The recently received Care Inspectorate Wales summary of Rhondda Cynon Taf County Borough Council's performance in carrying out its statutory social services functions confirms that "there is a recognition of the need to update the local authority's own in-house adult accommodation provision, in line with people's changing needs and expectations.
+- that the Council undertakes a phased decommissioning of day services as part of a planned programme of transformation in line with a proposed new service model. - 4.13 The recently received Care Inspectorate Wales summary of Rhondda Cynon Taf County Borough Council's performance in carrying out its statutory social services functions confirms that:

+"there is a recognition of the need to update the local authority's own inhouse adult accommodation provision, in line with people's changing needs and expectations.
 The pace of this change needs to be maintained and accelerated, in order to ensure that the services provided are in line with both presenting and anticipated needs.
-The planned further expansion of Extra Care facilities, based on a successful new build in Talbot Green and the new build on the site of a previous residential care facility, is an illustration of the local authority's practical response to this identified need"
+The planned further expansion of Extra Care facilities, based on a successful new build in Talbot Green and the new build on the site of a previous residential care facility, is an illustration of the local authority's practical response to this identified need".